jimmyhang6/Plaid-Lab/README.md

  * You run commands by typing the instructions below and pressing Enter

 4. Run this command in the Terminal: `cd ~/Desktop/codelab`
- * It will tell the Terminal to look in the '**codelabs**' folder you’ve just unzipped on your desktop
+ * This command tells the Terminal to look in the '**codelabs**' folder that you’ve just unzipped

 5. Run this command in the Terminal: `/Applications/Atom.app/Contents/Resources/app/atom.sh index.js views/index.ejs`
- * This command tells Atom to open the two files we’ll be editing.
+ * This command tells Atom to open the two files you’ll be editing.
 You can switch between them at the top in Atom.
  * If a screen prompt appears asking about Xcode, click on '**Not now**'

 6. Run this command in the Terminal: `./run_me.sh`